QualiSystemsLab/colony-cli/README.md

 **NOTE**

-1. If you are not it git-enabled folder of your blueprint repo and haven't set --branch/--commit arguments tool will start sandbox using blueprint with name "MyBlueprint" from branch currently attached to your Colony space
+1. If you are not it git-enabled folder of your blueprint repo and haven't set --branch/--commit arguments tool will start sandbox using blueprint with name "MyBlueprint" from branch currently attached to your Colony space.

 2. If you omit artifacts and inputs options, you are inside a git enabled folder and the local is in sync with remote then Colony Cli will try to get default values for artifacts and inputs from blueprint yaml.